app-generator/react-horizon-ui-chakra/README.md

 # React Horizon UI ⚡️

 Designed for those who like modern UI elements and beautiful websites.
-Made of hundred of elements, designed blocks and fully coded pages, Horizon UI is ready to help you create stunning websites and webapps.
+Made of hundred of elements, designed blocks and fully coded pages, **React Horizon UI** is ready to help you create stunning websites and webapps.
 The product comes with a simple JWT authentication flow: `login`/`register`/`logout` powered by an open-source **Node JS API** Backend via `Passport` Library.

 <br />